-It’s rosacea awareness month!
+It’s rosacea awareness month, so let me share my rosacea skincare routine with you.
 This is a subject very close to my heart as I have battled with acne rosacea since my early teens.

 Blazing through life with rosy cheeks might be considered healthy to some, but if your pink cheeks turn into a balisha becon face when you walk into a warm room or your skin is prickly and burning for no apparent reason, it’s no laughing matter.

 Rosacea affects as many as 1:10 people, although many of these cases will be mild and easily covered by makeup (with women obviously), so we are less aware as to who may have the condition.
 Women are generally more affected than men by the condition and it is more prevalent in fair (white Caucasian) skin types than darker skins.

 I’ve managed to get my rosacea under control on and off, but it has never completely gone away.
 I’m hoping that my rosacea skincare routine will change that and after several months of homing my regime, I believe that I’m winning the battle I have Type II rosacea, which is characterised by inflammation and flushing and often manifests itself as butterfly of redness around the nose and cheeks, as well as chin and forehead.
 I often get papules, little raised red dots, that make my skin look even more angry and these sometimes become infected.

 The acne rosacea part is the most distressing, when, rather than just the normal papules and inflammation, I can get pustular lesions.
 What I didn’t understand until several years later is that, unlike acne, these spots come from the vascular capillaries.
 The bad news is that, if a spot becomes infected, it can quickly spread through the capillaries and become systemic, so one spot can turn into pizza face overnight!